alvinpanerio/ctf-writeups/TryHackMe/Pickle-Rick/README.md

   <img src="https://user-images.githubusercontent.com/93600181/158542900-11fda8e5-232a-41b0-8a2f-9d2f02ffaa50.png">
 </p>

-I try to decode it using base64 many times to get the "rabbit hole" word, it does not make sense.
+I try to decode it many times using base64 to get the "rabbit hole" word, it does not make sense.

-So get back to previous issue, I try the alternative command, which is 'strings' command to get the value of 'Sup3rS3cretPickl3Ingred.txt'.
+So, get back to previous issue, I try the alternative command, which is 'strings' command to get the value of 'Sup3rS3cretPickl3Ingred.txt'.

 ```
 strings Sup3rS3cretPickl3Ingred.txt